 Creating a Home Buying Budget

 As previously mentioned, creating a home buying budget is a crucial first step to buying a home.
-A mortgage is a commitment you must follow for years.
+A mortgage is a commitment you must stick with for years.
 It’s important to purchase a home you can afford both now and in the future.
 While you can’t predict the future, good money management can give you peace of mind.
 Here are the steps to take to determine how much money you can spend on a house.

-Calculate your down payment.
 The money you pay toward your down payment is due the day that you close on your house.
 This lump sum goes toward the equity of your new home.
 The typical amount of money to pay for a down payment is 20%.
 Some lenders have programs for first-time home buyers to put down as little as 5%.
 Determine how much you have in savings to put toward your down payment.
 Then, calculate what percentage that is of houses that have piqued your interest.

 A good rule of thumb is to not spend more than 28% of your gross monthly income on housing.
 If you are currently spending less than 28% on all your housing needs, then you can afford for your mortgage payment to be larger.
 If you are currently spending more than 28% of your gross monthly income on housing, then you’ll need a lower mortgage payment or increase your gross monthly income to stay below the 28% threshold.

-Consider other upfront costs.
 When you buy your first home, it may not be in perfect condition.
 You might need to complete projects before you move in to get the house up to code or simply meet your expectations.
 If there are major issues with the house, you can negotiate with the homeowner for them to make improvements before they leave.
 In other situations, you might have to make the repairs yourself.
 Money you spend for these projects are not due when you make your down payment but will be needed shortly after.
 Additionally, don’t overlook closing costs, which typically range from 2-5% of the home’s sale price.
 These are separate from your down payment and are due on closing day.

-Consider the neighborhood.
 Houses in similar condition and size may vary greatly in cost depending on where they are located.
 Look at homes in several neighborhoods to get an idea of the typical home cost in different areas.
 Different neighborhoods have different costs for HOA fees, garbage removal, and personal property taxes.
 While these costs likely won’t make or break your budget, it’s good to know these costs anyway.

-Repeat the cycle.
 As you look at houses, you’ll learn what you do and don’t want in a house.
 You’ll get an idea for what kind of house you think you can afford.
 It’s normal to go back and forth between looking at homes and determining your personal budget.
 Use our home affordability calculator to help you estimate what price of a home you can afford.
 As you find houses you like, plug in the numbers to compare your options.

 Additionally, certain times of the year are more favorable for buying a house.
 A lot of houses hit the market in the later spring offering a wider selection of homes.
 However, properties that remain unsold throughout the summer often see price reductions by August.
 If those houses are still for sale near the end of the year, buyers are more motivated, making it possible to secure a home at or below asking price.
 Keep in mind that the closing process usually takes up to two months, so it’s essential to plan ahead and ensure you have temporary living arrangements during the transition.